Siberia: Climate

-The climate of Siberia varies dramatically, but it typically has short summers and long, brutally cold winters.
+The climate varies dramatically, but it typically has warm but short summers and long, brutally cold winters.
 On the north coast, north of the Arctic Circle, there is a very short (about one month long) summer.

 Almost all the population lives in the south, along the route of the Trans-Siberian Railway.
-The climate in this southernmost part is humid continental climate (Köppen Dfb) with cold winters but fairly warm summers lasting at least four months.
-The annual average temperature is about 0.5 C. January averages about −20 C and July about +19 C, while daytime temperatures in summer typically exceed 20 C. With a reliable growing season, an abundance of sunshine and exceedingly fertile chernozem soils, southern Siberia is good enough for profitable agriculture, as was demonstrated in the early 20th century.
+The climate in this southernmost part is humid continental climate (Köppen Dfa/Dfb or Dwa/Dwb) with cold winters but fairly warm summers lasting at least four months.
+The annual average temperature is about 0.5 C. January averages about −20 C and July about +19 C, while daytime temperatures in summer typically exceed 20 C. With a reliable growing season, an abundance of sunshine and fertile chernozem soils, southern Siberia is acceptable for profitable agriculture, as was demonstrated in the early 20th century.

-By far the most commonly occurring climate in Siberia is continental subarctic (Koppen Dfc or Dwc), with the annual average temperature about −5 °C and an average for January of −25 C and an average for July of +17 C, although this varies considerably, with a July average about 10 C in the taiga–tundra ecotone.
-The business-oriented website and blog Business Insider lists Verkhoyansk and Oymyakon, in Siberia's Sakha Republic, as being in competition for the title of the Northern Hemisphere's Pole of Cold.
-Oymyakon is a village which recorded a temperature of −67.7 °C on 6 February 1933.
-Verkhoyansk, a town further north and further inland, recorded a temperature of −69.8 °C for three consecutive nights: 5, 6 and 7 February 1933.
-Each town is alternately considered the Northern Hemisphere's Pole of Cold – the coldest inhabited point in the Northern hemisphere.
-Each town also frequently reaches 30 C in the summer, giving them, and much of the rest of Russian Siberia, the world's greatest temperature-variation between summer's highs and winter's lows, often well over 94–100 C-change between the seasons.
+Most of Siberia lies in a continental subarctic climate (Koppen Dfc, Dwc, or Dsc), with the annual average temperature about −5 °C and an average for January of −25 C and an average for July of +17 C, although this varies considerably, with a July average about 10 C in the taiga–tundra ecotone.
+Business Insider lists Verkhoyansk and Oymyakon, in the Sakha Republic, as being in competition for the title of the "Pole of Cold:" the coldest inhabited point in the Northern Hemisphere.
+Oymyakon recorded a temperature of −67.7 °C on 6 February 1933.
+Verkhoyansk, further north and further inland, recorded a temperature of −69.8 °C for three consecutive nights: 5, 6 and 7 February 1933.
+Each town also frequently reaches 30 C in the summer, giving them, and much of the rest of Russian Siberia, the world's greatest temperature variation between summer's highs and winter's lows, often well over 94–100 C-change between the seasons.